Micro-Frontends (MFE) are the technical representation of a business subdomain, they allow independent standalone implementations for a domain area.

 3) Data Layer/Data source

-Here are a couple of possible example over the years you could of used
+Here are a couple of possible examples over the years that you could have used

 ASP > C++ Com > SQL Server 2000